1234634/simulator/README.md

 # simulator
 This is a bash script for running Memristor robotics simulator.

-After you have extracted these enter to its terminal.
+After you have extracted this file enter to it and open terminal.
 type: chmod u+x run_simulator
 type: chmod u+x run_pic